State and Local Policy Database

 Low-Income Programs

 The DCSEU has a portfolio of programs to focus on different sectors of low-income customers.
-This includes the Low-Income Multifamily Implementation Contractor Direct Install, Low-Income Multifamily Comprehensive, Solar PV and Hot Water programs for custom savings approaches.
+This includes the Low-Income Multifamily Implementation Contractor Direct Install, Low-Income Multifamily Comprehensive, Affordable Housing Retrofit Accelerator, and Solar PV and Hot Water programs for custom savings approaches.
 For prescriptive low-income offerings, the DCSEU has income qualified rebates for residential appliances, HVAC, and lighting, as well as retail lighting offerings at food banks in the District.

 Multifamily Programs